tlee319/Pawesome/README.md

 ```
 Assets/Scenes/Dog Emotion
 ```
+6. Create a subfolder called "__Builds__" in the parent folder.
-6. The customer may then build the application in Unity with
+7. The customer may then build the application in Unity with
 ```
 File > Build Settings > Select Open Scenes > Select PC/Mac > Build and Run
 ```
+8. Save the build in the newly created __Builds__ folder.

 __iOS Build__
 In order to give our customer full usage of the iOS application, please do the following...

-* Follow steps 1-5 in the Unity Download section and then do the following:
+* Follow steps 1-6 in the Unity Download section and then do the following:

 1. After loading the scene, navigate to the Build Settings screen.
 ```